link1905/system-design-101/content/docs/web-service/microservice.md

 ```

 - [Topology coupling](#topology-coupling): Additional services, such as `Notification Service` and `Fraud Detection Service`,
-  can autonomously read messages without requiring any changes from the `Payment Service`.
+  can autonomously read messages without requiring any changes from the `Subscription Service`.

 ```d2
 direction: right